marxin/texi2rst-generated/sphinx/gccint/rtl-representation/assembler-instructions-as-expressions.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: assembler instructions in RTL, asm_operands, usage

 .. _assembler:

-.. index:: assembler instructions in RTL

-.. index:: asm_operands, usage

 Assembler Instructions as Expressions
 *************************************